inference-labs-inc/dsperse/README.md

 - **Zero-Knowledge Proofs**: Generate proofs for model execution (via ezkl integration)
 - **Visualization**: Analyze model structure and performance

+## Documentation

+For more detailed information about the project, please refer to the following documentation:

+- [Overview](docs/overview.md): A high-level overview of the project, its goals, and features
+- [Architecture](docs/arc42.md): Detailed architecture documentation following the arc42 template

 ## Installation

 1. Clone the repository: